djrobstep/sqlakeyset/README.rst

 This library implements keyset-based paging for SQLAlchemy (both ORM and core).

-This library has been tested with PostgreSQL and MariaDB/MySQL.
-It should work with other SQLAlchemy-supported databases too provided they support ``row(`` syntax (see below).
+This library is tested with PostgreSQL, MariaDB/MySQL and SQLite.
+It should work with other SQLAlchemy-supported databases too, provided they implement lexicographic tuple comparison; e.g. `(1,2) > (0,4)` should be true.

 Background
 ----------